Should All Digital Marketing Efforts Focus on Google? What Consumer Trust Says About the Biggest Search Engine

 When it comes to the changes Google makes each year, we can almost always expect one or both of the following to happen:

-Is There a Correlation between Results Consumers Prefer and Those That Actually Produce Leads?
+Is There a Correlation Between Results Consumers Prefer and Those That Actually Produce Leads?

-FAQ about Marketing Efforts for Google
+FAQ About Marketing Efforts for Google

 Is Google still the most important search engine for digital marketing?